 In the Indonesian equivalency of the example English sentence, the word “be” is absent.
 As “be” is the integral verb in the example English sentence its omission can be confusing.
 Beyond this, the word “will” is also absent, that only serves the confuse students more.
 The trick to overcoming word omission as an English speaker learning Indonesian is either to a.) understand that the context of the sentence implies inclusion, and b.) to understand that as long as the same message is conveyed certain words may not be needed.
 Tediously translating Indonesian into English word-for-word will not only waste your time but will also be incorrect.

 -ku has a similar functionary to the possessive apostrophe in English, however, in this case -ku means my/mine.
 When you first begin writing sentences in Indonesian they will look something like this,

 “Saya mau pergi ke rumah saya dan mencari topi saya yang baru.”
 In that sentence alone I have said “me/my/I” three times, that when spoken with other Indonesians will sound unnatural.
 However, in Indonesian, you can express the same sentiment with the inclusion of “-ku,” For example,

 “Saya mau pergi ke rumahku dan mencari topiku yang baru.”

-Of course there are numerous other issue you might, or have already found when learning Indonesian as an English speaker.
+Of course, there are numerous other issues you might or have already found when learning Indonesian as an English speaker.
 However, language doesn’t happen overnight and it will be an uphill battle.
 My advice to anyone who wants to begin learning Bahasa Indonesia is to stop thinking in English when reading, writing, or speaking in Indonesian.
 If you let your mind flow you will find it much easier to engage with Bahasa Indonesia.